-Prerequisites: EATM M01BL, ANSC M04L or PSY M12L Corequisite: Completion of or concurrent enrollment in EATM M21A
+Prerequisites: EATM M01BL, ANSC M04L or PSY M12L Corequisite: Completion of or concurrent enrollment in EATM M21A Class Hours: 6 lab

 Provides the student with the opportunity to develop basic animal training techniques through hands-on work with animals at the teaching zoo.
 The student will perform behavioral observations, develop training plans, maintain training records, and shape the behavior of one or more animals.
 Applies to Associate Degree.